tobanteAudio/juce-cookbook/README.md

 - Read the docs
 - Read the source
-- Read other app written in juce
+- Read other app written in JUCE
   - modEQ
   - helm
   - temper